-Join Sean Adams for an in-depth discussion in this video Solution: Designing an announcement, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Solution: Designing an announcement, part of Layout and Composition: Marketing Collateral.

 …And now, here's my solution to the announcement challenge.…I started the same way that I started the letterhead, business…card, and envelope challenge, by creating multiple pages on a document.…This forces me, again, to do several variations,…and not to stop at the first one.…I placed the logo, and I added the…information that I have been given by my client.…Now, in this case, I start with the…most conservative layout, which is a centered, expected layout.…

 Now, unfortunately, I can get this off the shelf anywhere.…So, I didn't feel like it was exciting enough.…I then thought, what if I tried an asymmetrical version?…And I moved the copy to the flush left and kept the logo on the right.…But even this, to me, still seemed a little dull and underwhelming.…So, I considered adding stripes on the…backside of the card in the corporate colors.…I did many more variations, until I finally reached my solution.…Which was to do the opposite of what was expected.…Rather than having a big logo, I decided to have giant copy.…